 Here's an example

 Here’s an easy example of how to utilise this deduction.
-If you purchase a second-hand car for $28,000 and you use it 50% of the time for business purposes, you can claim $14,000 off your taxable income.
-But if you purchase a truck for $31,000 you cannot claim it as part of this scheme, as the value is over $30,000.
-You could also claim on two (or more) eligible assets of $29,000 each.
+If you purchase a car for $44,000 and you use it 50% of the time for business purposes, you can claim $22,000 off your taxable income.
+You could also claim more than one asset if it falls under the threshold.
+But if you purchase an asset that costs $155,000, you cannot claim it as part of this scheme, as the value is over $150,000.
+You would have to deduct it under general depreciation rules over several years.
+Some types of assets can be depreciated more quickly under the Backing Business Investment scheme.

 Why should you care?